 Advocating for yourself in the workplace can be challenging.
 You know you are valuable and want to grow, but making your career goals important to someone else can be tricky.
 Whether you're asking for a raise or promotion, looking for a new job or simply creating a career game plan, how can you ensure that your boss is invested in your success?

-2. Make it measurable - The best way to consider your future and to achieve your career goals is to reflect on your past.
+The best way to consider your future and to achieve your career goals is to reflect on your past.
 Keep a log of all of your activities from the past year or more, taking note of when you met with whom and what you discussed.
 Show your own intentions on promoting growth and progress.

 Then, when you put this summary against your vision for yourself at work, you can help your boss identify where you’re the strongest, how you’re adding value to the company, and whether there are areas in which you need help improving.
 If your goals are measurable and achievable, you'll actually be able to gauge progress and demonstrate that you're taking your goals seriously.

-3. Create an agenda - Your objectives need to be well thought out.
+Your objectives need to be well thought out.
 Reaching a long-term career goal will be difficult unless you have a practical outline of what you're aiming for.
 Know exactly what you want to cover and firm on what you are asking for.
 Will you reach a career objective by assuming new tasks, getting involved with a committee, attending a conference, or getting a promotion or raise?
 What are you envisioning for your career path and how can you best articulate that?

 Odds are you have worked with your boss for some time, so you may have an idea of how he/she receives information and makes decisions.
 You have to take this into consideration as well when formulating your agenda.
 For example, does she like numbers and facts?
 Is he a visual learner who prefers diagrams or outlines?
 Find a way to convey your message in the style it will likely be best received.